darklight81/BI-ARD/readme.md

 ## Summary

+The game is implemented of the Arduino Esplora.

 The game supports all features that were set out during theoretical preperation.

 The game starts right away.
 Before the start it tries to load highscore from eeprom, if the highscore wasn't set yet, it is considered 0.
 Game ends when the user hits the outline of the level or hit the part of the snake.
 If the score reached during the game is higher than the highscore, the game sets the score as the new highscore.

-After the snake encounter the food (meaning it is at the same place as the food), the game plays a sound.
-The snake gets larger (up to 10 'blocks') and the game speeds up.
+After the snake encounters the food (meaning it is at the same place as the food), the game plays a sound.
+The snake gets larger (up to 10 'blocks').
 It plays a sound when the game ends as well.

-The game is controlled by the the esplora buttons.
+The game is controlled by the buttons.

 ## Documentation
 ```